Clock Icon

 Establish Interagency Communications

-Breakdown in communications between agencies has often been cited as a contributing factor to increased severity in past large disasters.
-Lack of communication significantly increases the risk to your employees, buildings and the public.
+Breakdowns in communication between agencies have often been identified as factors that increase the severity of major disasters.
+Poor communication significantly increases the risks to employees, buildings and the public.

 Tips for Adequate Training